darrylsosborne/amazon-efs-workshop/workshop/2-monitor/README.md

 ---

-## Tutorial Overview

 ### Overview

-This tutorial is designed to help you better understand how to use Amazon CloudWatch to monitor the performance of your Amazon EFS file systems.
+This workshop is designed to help you better understand how to use Amazon CloudWatch to monitor the performance of your Amazon EFS file systems.

 ### Prerequisites